MicrosoftEdge/MSEdgeExplainers/DevTools/SourceMaps/explainer.md

 The following recommendations are **recommendations only** and not part of the "standard".
 They are, rather, a best attempt to identify how common examples can produce high-fidelity diagnostics experiences.

 * **Class names included**: Class member functions should indicate that they are members of classes.
 Although a common JavaScript convention has been to use `#` as a shorthand for `Class.prototype.member`, the inclusion of `#` as valid syntax for `private` field shorthand suggests that this should not be used.
 This spec recommends that the expansion `ClassName.functionName` should be used for instance functions, and `static ClassName.functionName` for static functions.
 * **Anonymous callback name inference**: Callback functions are often anonymous, but the name of the function being invoked is typically interesting.
-In the following example, an interesting function name might be something along the lines of `anonymous function passed to map`:
+In the following example, an interesting function name might be something along the lines of `anonymous function passed to myArray.map`:

 ```ts
     return myArray.map((item, index) => {